ccmucdenver/ccm-docs/docs/python.md

     conda activate

-You should see your prompt change to starting with `(base)`.
+You should see your prompt change to start with `(base)`.
 Create your first environment, for example:

      conda create --name myenv python=3.6 paramiko gdal matplotlib tensorflow pandas